Table of contents

 Technology is an area of the industry that is showing the greatest and most accelerated development, both in terms of technology the hotel uses and technology the guest uses before, during, and after their stay.

-Digital media and the unending march of technology means the way you present your hotel business and get people interested will be different to the past.
+Digital media and the unhalting march of technology means the way you present your hotel business and get people interested will need to revolve around online activities.

 - Voice technology